feature-image

 Imago

-Women’s basketball never disappoints, and the last 24 hours have been no exception.
+From a superstar’s shocking return to a top prospect’s on-court health scare, the last 24 hours in women’s basketball proved that the drama never stops, on or off the court.
 Angel Reese has grabbed headlines with one dramatic move after another, while a fresh Caitlin Clark national team update has fans talking, too.
 Meanwhile, in women’s college basketball, Sarah Strong had a midgame scare against Creighton that limited her to just 19 minutes, and Geno Auriemma later explained what happened.
 Here’s everything important from the past 24 hours.

 Watch What’s Trending Now!